Kalsito1017/DeFi-StableCoin/README.md

 This architecture ensures transparency, censorship resistance, and reduces reliance on centralized authorities while providing users with a reliable, programmable, and trustless stable digital asset.

-## Features
+Features

-- Stablecoin backed by decentralized mechanisms
+Stablecoin backed by decentralized mechanisms

-- Smart contract integration
+Smart contract integration

-- Secure and transparent transactions
+Secure and transparent transactions

-- Compatible with Ethereum-based wallets
+Compatible with Ethereum-based wallets

+Libraries Used
+forge-std: A standard library for Foundry that provides utilities for testing, fuzzing, invariant testing, and debugging Solidity smart contracts.
+It helps build robust, well-tested contracts by offering easy-to-use testing frameworks and cheat codes.

+OpenZeppelin Contracts: A widely-used library of secure and community-vetted smart contract components, including ERC20 token standards, access control, and other reusable contract modules.
+This project uses OpenZeppelin for standard token interfaces and security best practices.

+Chainlink Brownie: Chainlink's integration with the Brownie Python framework for smart contract development, testing, and deployment.
+It includes mocks and interfaces for interacting with Chainlink oracles, enabling secure and reliable price feeds used in the stablecoin protocol.